 Romans who loved brutal spectacles, first realized that the female gender had a great competitive spirit and fury which could make a base for magnificent shows (on their concept).
 Ancient Romans worshiped gladiator games and considered female gladiators as especially attractive for spectators – women battled even more fiercely than men and died not less courageously than men.
 They were sufficiently rare that would be advertised up front as something spectacular that you were going to have in the show.
 Gladiatrices were regarded as absolutely a special treat.

-There were female gladiators (gladiatrix or gladiatrices) in Ancient Rome – this is a fact confirmed by written records and archaeological evidence.
+There were female gladiators (gladiatrices) in Ancient Rome – the fact confirmed by written records and archaeological evidence.

 The historical evidence for the existence of female gladiators appears in government edicts and in the writings of contemporary Roman authors.
 For instance, several governmental edicts limited and even barred the participation of women in the arena: